sdiehl/wiwinwlh/tutorial.md

 Normally a function is either given a full explicit type signature or none at all.
 The partial type signature extension allows something in between.

-Partial types may by used to avoid writing uninteresting pieces of the signature, which can be convenient in development:
+Partial types may be used to avoid writing uninteresting pieces of the signature, which can be convenient in development:

 ```haskell